 Well it depends on your training history, level of fitness and goal event and the level at which you want to compete at.
 However you cannot escape the fact that anyone who is any good at cycling either trains a lot, or has been training a lot for a long time.

-It is always made of repetitive and boring stuff - lower body strength training, core training and flexibility work, and a substantial amount of time in the saddle.
+It is looks like this... repetitive and boring stuff - lower body strength training, core training and flexibility work, and a substantial amount of time in the saddle.

 What comes after base training?